EmanueleGallone/SdnAlarmNotification/README.md

 If you want to start the GUI /TODO

 ## Under the hood
-The following image shows an overview of the software architecture
+The following image shows an overview of the underlying software architecture:

 ![alt text](docu/img/project.png?raw=true)

-Inside the config.json file, under the "Network" key, there's a list of devices: this allows the user to specify as many devices as He wants to be used by our application.
+In the *config.json* file, under the "Network" key, there's a list of devices: this allows you to specify as many devices as you want to be monitored by our application. <br>
-/TODO
+Each device will be managed by a separated thread (denoted as *Worker Thread* inside the picture), in charge of parsing the alarms received through NETCONF and deliver them to the database manager.

+**Database Manager**:<br>
 As you can see, the DB is abstracted from the rest of the application.
 This allows the interchangeability of databases' technologies, SQL or NOSQL
-(for instance if we want to connect to a mongoDB instance we just have to edit the db_manager.py file and nothing else).
+(for instance if we want to connect to a mongoDB instance we just have to edit the *database_manager.py* file and nothing else).

 To keep the things as simple as we could, we opted for sqlite, that is a DB on file, even though sqlite is not suited for a multi-threading environment like ours.

+**Notification Manager:** <br>
-The notification manager is the object responsible of notifying the users about the alarms that are coming from the SDN devices.
+The **notification manager** is the object responsible of notifying the users about the alarms that are coming from the SDN devices.
 Inside the notification manager there's a thread that every second queries the DB to see if there are new alarms to be notified.<br>
 We could've avoided this approach if we could've used the *SQL Trigger* mechanism but after experiencing sqlite's performances we opted for the thread that repeatedly queries the Database.

-**NB**: Only the alarms with severity greater or equal than the '*Severity_notification_threshold*' (specified inside the config.json) will be notified to the users!
+**NB**: Only the alarms with severity greater or equal than the '*Severity_notification_threshold*' (specified inside the config.json) will be notified to the users! <br>
+The severities are mapped inside the config.json under *Severity_levels*.

 ## Running the tests